BNandor/Reflection-in-ellipse/README.md

 # Reflection-in-ellipse
-Simulate the effect of reflection withing an ellipse
+Simulate the effect of reflection within an ellipse

 # Usage
 * a,b,c - increase the focus and axes of the ellipse